 WASHINGTON, D.C. – Today, Congressman G. K. Butterfield (D-NC) with Congressman Billy Long (R-MO) and Congressman Tony Cardenas (D-CA) introduced the Protecting Access to Affordable Medicines Act of 2020.

-Washington, DC –Congressman G. K. Butterfield (NC-01) today issued the following statement on the passing of Stanley Green, Jr.:
+WASHINGTON, DC –Congressman G. K. Butterfield (NC-01) issued the following statement on the House passage of the Updated Heroes Act:

 In The News

 GREENVILLE, Pitt County - A packed house was in Greenville looking for answers on what is going on in Washington.

 "I particularly want to hear what he thinks of the illegal strike to the Syrians," said Kim Koo, retired physician.

 U.S. Rep. G.K.
 Butterfield said bipartisanship does not exist in Washington, D.C., anymore.